ton-blockchain/tonlib-java/README.md

 java -cp . -Djava.library.path=$(pwd) drinkless/org/ton/TonTestJava
 ```

-To run example on MacOS please install openssl via Homebrew: `brew install openssl@1.1`
+# Artifacts

+The repository contains already built libraries for Windows, MacOS and Ubuntu.

+You can take the latest library and TonApi.java from [TON autobuilds](https://github.com/newton-blockchain/ton/actions?query=branch%3Amaster+is%3Acompleted).

+* tonlib-java/ folder for MacOS and Ubuntu

+* native-lib.dll for Windows (You can take TonApi.java from MacOS or Ununtu autobuild)

 # Build tonlib and generate TonApi.java

-The repository contains already built libraries for MacOS and Ubuntu.

-If necessary, you can rebuild the C++ libraries and re-generate TonApi.java as described below.
+If necessary, you can manually rebuild the C++ libraries and re-generate TonApi.java as described below.

 ## Set Java variables